YaccConstructor/GraphBLAS-sharp/README.md

   ```
   So, type of matrix-matrix elementwise oertion is ```Matrix<Option<'t1>> -> Matrix<Option<'t2>> -> (AtLeastOne<'t1,'t2> -> Option<'t3>) -> Matrix<Option<'t3>>```.
 - No semirings.
 Just functions.
 Ofcourse one can implement semirings on the top of provided API.
+- Minimal core: high-order functions allows us to minimaze core by functions unification.
+For example, such functions as matrix-matrix addition, matrix-matrix element-wise multiplication, masking all are partial case of `map2` function.

 ### Operations
 #### Matrix-Matrix